Dancing, feasting, drinking and a seemingly endless supply of sunlight: there’s a lot to like about Midsummer in Sweden.

 There’s been some kind of Midsummer festivity taking place here since 1892, and the tradition continues today.
 Buy a ticket and visit the museum here!

-Bring a picnic, or buy one from one of the park’s restaurants, and enjoy it amid the atmospheric Midsummer decorations, while children can play with old-style traditional games, go on a family walk and listen to storytellers.
+Bring a picnic, or eat in one of the park’s restaurants, and enjoy the atmospheric Midsummer decorations, while children can play with old-style traditional games, go on a family walk and listen to storytellers.

 To get there, take a tram bound for Waldermarsudde from Sergels Torg and get off at Skansen.